OK, today I want to start branching further out into another very important part of your hiking gear on the site. That area is hiking pants.

 Overall, the pants felt pretty good on me and I do like how they look.
 They look like a pair of hiking pants should.
 Finally, they fit pretty well so the length came down to the right level on my feet to accommodate hiking boots.
 The waist also fit well so overall they were true to size.

-As of the time of writing, from about 55+ reviews, the North Face Paramount Peak II hiking pants were scoring an average of 4.1 out of 5 with 79% giving them 4 stars or more.
+As of the time of writing, from about 55+ reviews, across multiple retailers, the North Face Paramount Peak II hiking pants were scoring an average of 4.1 out of 5 with 79% giving them 4 stars or more.

 Pros and Cons

 - Handy detachable legs to turn the pants into shorts

 - UPF Protection

 - Good all year round hiking pants for most conditions

 - Access to hand pockets could be improved on